EvgeniiMunin/java-web-server/README.md

 ### BidRequest schema
-The `BidRequest` class represents the schema provided with the RTB bid request `.json` payload.
+The `BidRequest` class represents the schema after the deserialization of the standard OpenRTB bid request `.json` payload.
 The example of this schema can be seen as follows:

 ```json
 {